 I served the finished Kalbi and grilled vegetables with rice and kimchi.
 That’s about all you need.

-In my recipe for Asian-inspired Grilled Esquites, I mentioned the inspiration came from Chef Roy Choi’s Las Vegas restaurant, Best Friend.
+In my recipe for Grilled Corn Salad, I mentioned the inspiration came from Chef Roy Choi’s Las Vegas restaurant, Best Friend.
 We had his L.A. style Mexican street corn salad alongside his Kalbi, Spicy Pork, and Kimchi Fried Rice.
 It’s a match made in heaven.

 You can throw the corn and jalapeño for my esquites straight on the Traeger grill at 500ºF alongside the Kalbi and other veggies as well.